Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 As noted by \cite{Friel:2012} we can use more sophisticated numerical integration strategies to reduce the path sampling estimator bias.
-For example, higher order Newton-Cotes rules rather than the Trapezoidal rule can be implemented straightforwardly.
-In the case of SMC it is especially straightforward to estimate the required expectations at arbitrary $\alpha$ and so we cheaply use higher order integration schemes and we can also use numerical integrations which make use of a finer mesh $\{\alpha_t'\}_{t=0}^{T'}$ than $\{\alpha_t\}_{t=0}^T$.
-Since higher order numerical integrations based on approximations of derivatives obtained from Monte Carlo methods may potentially be unstable in some situations, the second approach can be more appealing in some applications.
+In the case of SMC it is especially straightforward to estimate the required expectations at arbitrary $\alpha$ and so higher order integration can be used cheaply.
+Numerical integrations which make use of a finer mesh $\{\alpha_t'\}_{t=0}^{T'}$ than $\{\alpha_t\}_{t=0}^T$ can be easily implemented.
+Due to the possibile instability of numerical integrations based on approximations of derivatives, the second approach can be more appealing in some applications.
 A demonstration of the bias reduction effect is provided in Section~\ref{sub:Positron Emission Tomography Compartmental Model}.